coolastro/Python_Tutorial_IITI/README.md

    c.
 Introducing Numpy

 2. Mastering Matplotlib

    a.
-Playing with Numpy arrays
+Figure, axis and subplots.

    b.
-Figure, axis and subplots.
+Tinkering with figure

    c.
-Tinkering with figure
+Artist and Animation.

    d.
-Artist and Animation.

-   e.
 3D Plotting with Matplotlib.

 3. I/O Methods with Python